THE INFORMATION FRONT:Ukrainian Photographers Witness War in Ukraine

 The Information Front is a ‘DIY’ publishing collective showcasing photographs of the war covered by those photographers who are most vulnerable: Ukrainian photographers themselves.
 It functions as a platform to support their important work and, through circulation, to sustain visibility of the war.

 Volume 1, published in newspaper format, documented the first two months of the Russia’s invasion.
 The Information Front takes a broader view for Volume 2, looking at Ukraine’s fight for freedom and democracy by revealing photography’s crucial role in the country’s quest for freedom and identity since the 1970s to the present day.
 The Information Front guest edited a twenty-page supplement for The Financial Times Magazine (UK) which forms Volume 2.5.
-Volume 3 will be presented in a new format, adapting to the evolving landscape of Ukrainian photography and will include works from professional photographers as well as vernacular images from soldiers.
+Volume 3 is our most ambitious publication yet, a photobook featuring fifteen photographers from different generations who have now experienced a decade of war.
+All Volumes of The Information Front act as symbols and instruments of resistance aginst war and colonial politics.

 The pictures in all volumes reveal a diverse range of perspectives, styles and disciplines.
 Work by early-career artists reflecting on the toll of war on their country appears alongside that of seasoned photojournalists operating in the field.